-The first thing we’ll do when you call Gregory Pest about your pest problem is send a technician out.
+Gregory Pest will send one of our expert technicians out.
 They’ll arrive at your home or business to identify the variety of rat that has made its nest in your living space and determine how they got in.

 Once we’ve determined the variety of rat that’s made its nest, we’ll work to remove it.
 We will find the nests, remove any debris, and implement a plan to eliminate further infestation.
 Our methods are thorough and ecologically safe for you, your family, and the environment you live in.
-Why let a small rat cause a big problem?
+Don’t let a small rat cause a big problem.
 Call us today!